chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/using-addons.md

 Of course we can always reproduce this problem by entering the same input into the knobs, but it's better to write a fixed story for this input.
 This will increase your regression testing and clearly outline the limits of the component(s) to the rest of your team.

-Let's add a story for the long text case in Task.stories.js:
+Let's add a story for the long text case in `task.stories.ts`:

 ```javascript
 // src/app/components/task.stories.ts